POETRY IS POWER TEEN INSTITUTE

 Poetry is Power Teen Institute is sponsored by the Literary Laureate and Inlandia Institute

 During this program, teen writers from ages 12-17 will participate in writing workshops where they will generate their own work, read a variety of dynamic poems and stories, then produce an anthology of their original writing and perform for their family and friends.
 Topics will range from spoken word poetry, poetry comics, and more.
-The program will be taught by award-winning, experienced mentor faculty writers and junior faculty members who are undergraduate and graduate students from the local colleges and universities.
+The program will be taught by award-winning, experienced mentor faculty writers, including Isabel Quintero, author of Gabi: A Girl in Pieces, and junior faculty members who are undergraduate and graduate students from the local colleges and universities.
 Poetry is Power is based on the principles of mentorship, creativity, youth empowerment, and community engagement.

 What are the dates for the program?

 June 21, 24, 26, and 28 from 10 am – 2 pm

 Who is eligible to participate, and what do you foresee them getting out of it?

 Middle and high school young people are invited to participate, especially students who live in the San Bernardino area, which is considered an underserved community specifically in the literary arts.
 Youth participants will gain connection and community, a chance to access their creativity and to tell their important and unique stories, an opportunity to gain serious and considered feedback on their writing, and their names and poems/stories published in a physical book.

 How should interested teens reach out to get on the list?